rust-stuco/lectures/week12/parallelism.md

 # Message Passing

-Now we talk about the second approach to inter-thread communication:
+Now we talk about the second approach to communication:

 - Approach 1: Shared Memory
 * Approach 2: Message Passing